-And what about your favorite new fragrance you received for your birthday, or the new flooring you have purchased for your living room, or even the insecticide you use to keep unwanted critters out of your well groomed garden?
+And what about your favourite new fragrance you received for your birthday, or the new flooring you have purchased for your living room, or even the insecticide you use to keep unwanted critters out of your well-groomed garden?

 Yup, that’s right, chances are these are also petroleum by-products.